jonbnewman/mobx-store-provider/docs/api/useStore.md

 import { useStore } from "mobx-store-provider";

 function Header() {
-  // We use the store in this component const appStore = useStore("storeIdentifier");
+  // We use the store in this component with a unique identifier const appStore = useStore("AppStore");
   return (
     <div>
       User: {appStore.user.name} {appStore.user.isCoolGuy ? "👍" : "👎"}